munificent/game-programming-patterns/book/command.markdown

 him based on the user's input, so we're back to the same behavior we had in the first example.
-But adding a layer of indirection between the command and the actor that performs it has given us a neat little ability: *we can let the player control any actor in the game now by just changing the actor we execute the commands on.*
+But adding a layer of indirection between the command and the actor that performs it has given us a neat little ability: *we can let the player control any actor in the game now by changing the actor we execute the commands on.*

 In practice, that's not a common feature, but there is a similar use case that *does* pop up frequently.
 So far, we've only considered the player-driven character, but what about all of the other actors in the world?
 Those are driven by the game's AI.
-We can use this same command pattern as the interface between the AI engine and the actors: the AI code just emits `Command` objects.
+We can use this same command pattern as the interface between the AI engine and the actors; the AI code simply emits `Command` objects.

-The decoupling here between the AI that selects commands, and the actor code that performs them gives us a lot of flexibility.
+The decoupling here between the AI that selects commands and the actor code that performs them gives us a lot of flexibility.
 We can use different AI modules for different actors.
 Or we can mix and match AI for different kinds of behavior.
 Want a more aggressive opponent?
 Just plug-in a more aggressive AI to